 If one of the advantages you come up with is logos on things, slap yourself and head straight to the back of the class.

 What we’re talking about are those marketing opportunities that only your niche can provide.
 This will most likely revolve around establishing and nurturing the relationship between your audience and your sponsors.

 Experiential marketing is where sponsorship can really shine over other forms of marketing.

-Creating unique experiences for your audience, where they can interact with your sponsor’s products, are designed to create a positive and lasting impression.
+Creating unique experiences for your audience to interact with your sponsor’s products is designed to create a positive and lasting impression.